kleofas97/MasterThesis/README.md

 Then, please run the preprocessing/cut_images.py script to crop the pictures only to lines of handwritten text.
 It will be automatically stored appropriately.
 After that, run the split_dataset.py script from the same directory.
 After that you can start the model training with **PracaMagisterka/SiameseNetworks/main.py**.
 Please see Arguments.py for parameters.

 The results with IAM dataset were not satisfactory.
-The netowrk did not learn and this approach was dropped.
+The network did not learn and this approach was dropped.
 Perhaps with use of different dataset the result would have been different.

 # Scale Space with anizotropic Gauss filters